Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Problem Setup and Preliminaries

-Finding a uniformly powerful test that minimizes the delay over all possible values of the change point $\nu$, subject to an ARL constraint, is generally intractable.
+Finding a uniformly powerful test that minimizes delay over all possible values of the change-point $\nu$, subject to an ARL constraint, is generally intractable.
 Usually, it is more tractable to pose the problem in the so-called minimax setting.
-We adopt the worst-case detection delay (WADD), defined as the supremum of the average detection delay conditioned on the worst possible realizations \citep{Lorden1971}.
+We adopt the WADD metric, defined as the supremum of the average detection delay conditioned on the worst possible realizations \citep{Lorden1971}.
 More specifically,

 where $\esssup$ is essential supremum, and $(x)^+ = \max\{x, 0\}$.
 Under such a definition of WADD, the formulation of interest is: